 Philosophers are stereotyped as studying things like, “What is a good life?”
 To break this stereotype, I’ve spent some time studying a different question, “What is a bad life?”
 More seriously, I have applied causal network accounts of well-being to ill-being, particularly depression and digital ill-being.
 My latest paper on this has now been accepted for publication.
 So now I can share it.
-After you check out the abstract and acknowledgments (below), you can listen to the free audiopaper or read the free preprint.
+You you check out the abstract and acknowledgments (below), listen to the free audiopaper, and/or read the free preprint.

 Depression is a common and devastating instance of ill-being which deserves an account.
 Moreover, the ill-being of depression is impacted by digital technology: some uses of digital technology increase such ill-being while other uses of digital technology increase well-being.
 So a good account of ill-being would explicate the antecedents of depressive symptoms and their relief, digitally and otherwise.
 This paper borrows a causal network account of well-being and applies it to ill-being, particularly depression.
 Causal networks are found to provide a principled, coherent, intuitively plausible, and empirically adequate account of cases of depression in every-day and digital contexts.
 Causal network accounts of ill-being also offer philosophical, scientific, and practical utility.
 Insofar as other accounts of ill-being cannot offer these advantages, we should prefer causal network accounts of ill-being.

 This paper was improved by Rachel Amoroso, Aaron Brooks, Chris Burr, Mike Bishop, Frances Fairbairn, Mary Marcous, Al Mele, Sam Sims, and anonymous reviewers.